MyAccess2021/Supabase_selfhosted_on_external_pgsql/README.md

 GRANT USAGE ON SCHEMA public TO anonymous;
 -- Create and Assign Roles to authenticator
 GRANT anon TO authenticator;
--- If you're using Supabase Docker, these may be auto-created CREATE SCHEMA IF NOT EXISTS auth;
+-- If youre using Supabase Docker, these may be auto-created CREATE SCHEMA IF NOT EXISTS auth;
 CREATE SCHEMA IF NOT EXISTS storage;
 CREATE SCHEMA IF NOT EXISTS graphql_public;